 Technology is great…but I sure do like pen and paper – as I mentioned to one of our readers who asked me what I use to keep track of things.
 For one thing, I remember things better when I write them down by hand; it’s as if my hand keeps memories of each of its motions and my mind is better able to recall these motions later as the words sink deeper in my brain.
 I must think of each item I write down before setting my pen to paper and so I make better decisions using this increasingly old-fashioned way.
 On a computer screen everything can be erased, so my brain doesn’t retain the words the same way – it’s all temporary and it all sits in shallower spots in my mind.
 Click Here to Read Article …Popular search terms for this article:

-pen and paper productivity, pen and paper, goals and tasks, pen and paper software, pen and paper organizers, using paper instead of to do app, people who like pen paper, pen and paper to track tasks, Benfits of pen & paper, parper and pen to do list
+pen and paper productivity, pen and paper, goals and tasks, pen and paper software, keeping track of tasks with pen and paper, Old stick easy pen, people who like pen paper, productivity with pen and paper, why dos hand feel like pins sticking in them